 For more detailed information on side effects, please see the patient information leaflet https://www.medicines.org.uk/emc/product/3296/pil

 Is a nasal spray flu vaccine for everyone?

-If your child is under 2 or over 18 years they won't be offered this nasal spray.
+If your child is under 2 or 18 years or over they won't be offered this nasal spray

 Remember that children who can’t receive this nasal spray may still be able to have a flu vaccine.

 For more information on this nasal spray and to download the Patient Information Leaflet please go to:

 Who shouldn't be given this nasal spray flu vaccination?

 Talk to your doctor before vaccination if your child:5

 - Is allergic to eggs, egg proteins, gentamicin, gelatine or any of the other ingredients of the nasal spray flu vaccine.